 It is a tenuous argument to suggest that building sidewalks will increase walking rates among school-age children.
 Academic research has established that distance and real or perceived safety issues are the greatest factors influencing participation in Safe Routes to Schools programs.
 Given Austin’s low housing density and high fatality rates (as well as major arterial streets within close proximity of schools), it is doubtful that the mere presence of a sidewalk will incentivize children to walk to school (or, more precisely, to encourage parents to allow their children to walk to school).

 Safety is the other argument for funding Safe Routes to Schools.
 Austin recently completed our Vision Zero Action Plan which identifies citywide safety issues and needs.
 Safe Routes to Schools would fund exclusively pedestrian and bicycle infrastructure improvements, and within the area immediately around elementary schools.
 Pedestrian and bicycle deaths within one-quarter mile of all schools make up less than 11% of all traffic deaths in Austin (even less for pedestrian and bicycle deaths around elementary schools which are the focus of Safe Routes to Schools Programs).
-This is likely due in part to the fact that elementary schools are often within a zone for housing. neighborhoods with lower posted speed limits and that receive greater traffic enforcement efforts.
+This is likely due in part to the fact that elementary schools are often within residential neighborhoods with lower posted speed limits and that receive greater traffic enforcement efforts.